wgriffiths/PIMGento-2-API/README.md

 PIMGento2 (API) is a Magento 2 extension that allows you to import your catalog from Akeneo API into Magento.

-You can discover PIMGento2 (API) on the official website (https://www.pimgento.com/).
+You can discover PIMGento2 (API) on the [official website](https://www.pimgento.com/).

-> The first version of the PIMGento2 connector will not be maintained anymore by the end of 2018 (https://github.com/Agence-DnD/PIMGento-2).
+> The [first version](https://github.com/Agence-DnD/PIMGento-2) of the PIMGento2 connector will not be maintained anymore by the end of 2018.

 ### Documentation